Methodist court ruling a blow for openly lesbian bishop

 The Methodist policy making body has upheld the church’s stand on same-sex relationships since 1972, even as other mainline Protestant groups, including the Episcopal Church and the Presbyterian Church (U.S.A.), have approved same-sex marriage.

 The ruling Friday was made on a 6-3 vote.
-A spokesman for Oliveto did not immediately respond to request for comment.
-Bishop Bruce Ough, president of the Methodist Council of Bishops, said the decision would not ease “the disagreements, impatience and anxiety” in the church, but he appealed to church members to stay unified.
+Oliveto said she felt “grateful” for the chance to remain as bishop as she and other church leaders study what the decision means for her future.
+Bruce Ough, president of the Methodist Council of Bishops, said the decision would not ease “the disagreements, impatience and anxiety” in the church, but he appealed to church members to stay unified.